Coxeter tournaments: Tournaments and polytopes

 \subsection{Coxeter permutahedra}

-Ardila, Castillo, Eur and Postnikov \cite{ACEP} have recently introduced the so-called {\it Coxeter generalized permutahedra,} which extend the class of generalized permutahedra (see Postnikov \cite{Pos09}) to the Coxeter setting.
+As discussed above, the {\it Coxeter generalized permutahedra} studied recently in Ardila, Castillo, Eur and Postnikov \cite{ACEP} (cf.\ Kamnitzer \cite{Kam10}) extend the class of {\it generalized permutahedra} (see Postnikov \cite{Pos09}) to the Coxeter setting.
 Recall that generalized permutahedra are obtained by deformations of classical permutahedra (e.g., the permutahedra, associahedron, cyclohedron, Pitman--Stanley \cite{SP02} polytope, etc.)\ which preserve directions while relocating faces.

-As discussed in \cite{ACEP}, the permutahedron $\Pi_{n-1}$ (as are a number of other classical combinatorial objects) is related to the symmetric group $S_n$, see \eqref{E_perm_conv} above.
+As discussed in \cite{ACEP}, the permutahedron $\Pi_{n-1}$ (as are a number of other classical type $\Phi=A_{n-1}$ combinatorial objects) is related to the symmetric group $S_n$, see \eqref{E_perm_conv} above.
 However, more generally, if $\Phi\subset V$ is the root system corresponding to some reflection group $W$, then a {\it $\Phi$-permutahedron} is obtained as the convex hull of the $W$-orbit of some $v\in V$.
-More specifically, if $\Phi$ is a root system with an associated positive system $\Phi^+\subset \Phi$, then the corresponding $\Phi$-permutahedron is obtained as the Minkowski sum (cf.\ \eqref{E_perm_mink})
+More specifically, if $\Phi$ is a root system with an associated positive system $\Phi^+\subset \Phi$, then the corresponding $\Phi$-permutahedron can be obtained as the Minkowski sum (cf.\ \eqref{E_perm_mink})

 Equivalently (cf.\ \eqref{E_perm_conv}),

 where